 To reduce the risk of loss of principal, Prosper recommends diversifying across multiple loan grades and building a portfolio of at least 100 notes, with $25 invested in each.

 See our Prosper review for more information.

 - Qualifications and Requirements: You need to have extra domestic space – anything from a spare room or bed to an entire dwelling unit or house.
-If you’re not the property owner, explicit permission from your landlord is required.
 You must follow all applicable regulations and pay all applicable hospitality taxes.
 Airbnb reserves the right to conduct background checks and sex offender checks but does not necessarily do so in all cases.

 - Earning Potential: Highly variable, depending on factors like the size of your space, amenities, whether the space is shared or separate, and desirability of location.
 You can most likely earn at least $20 per person, per night, for a small room in a shared apartment, $50 and up for an entire apartment, and $75 and up for a whole house.
 Location matters.
 All other things being equal, a San Francisco apartment is likely to command double, triple, or more what a comparable place in a smaller, less touristy city earns.

 - Feedback and Ratings: Guests can leave reviews for their hosts.
 Airbnb generally does not remove reviews but reserves the right to remove or edit reviews that are false, malicious, or violate privacy.
 Guests can rate hosts on a 1- to 5-star scale as well.
 New hosts can also seek references from non-guests (friends, family members, and colleagues).
 Generally, hosts with lots of good reviews and references and high average star ratings earn more business.